-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Commodities

-Oil prices turned positive after spending much of the early hours in the red.
+Oil prices wavered early Monday, starting negative, then turning positive only to later slip close to break even.
 Worries over rising U.S. drilling and stubbornly higher global stocks have continued to weigh on crude prices despite OPEC's efforts to ease the supply glut by extending production cuts.

-Both Brent and West Texas Intermediate had edged higher within hours of the opening bell in North America.
+Both Brent and West Texas Intermediate had edged higher in early trading but fell back as the North American open approached.
 Prices for both are down about 14 per cent since OPEC's decision to extend production cuts into the first quarter of next year.
 Since then, traders have been keeping a close eye on U.S. production as more drilling rigs come online.
 New figures on Friday showed U.S. rig counts have now risen for a record 22 straight weeks.
 The total number in service now stands at 747, the most in more than two years.

 “Anyone who is looking for the bottom of the current price fall must keep his or her eyes on the supply-side equation and only get optimistic if the factors that have been driving oil prices lower since the end of May change,” PVM analyst Tamas Varga told Reuters.